-In addition to the personal loan information available in our frequently asked questions (FAQs), we’ve put together a list of the top five personal loan FAQs to help you better understand both the loan process as well as the specialty language used when dealing with personal finance and lending.
+In addition to the personal loan information available in our frequently asked questions (FAQs), we’ve put together a list of the top five personal loan FAQs to help you better understand both the loan process as well as the specialty language used when dealing with choosing between personal loan offers.

 What is the difference between an interest rate and an annual percentage rate of charge (APR)?

 An interest rate is just that: the interest rate.
 This is the cost that a borrower pays each month on the unpaid balance of their loan.
 An annual percentage rate, or APR, includes the interest rate along with any additional costs that come with the loan.
 These costs can include finance charges and any processing fees assessed by the lender.

 What sort of information is used to come up with personal loan options?

 In the case of a company like AmOne, we use our free custom matching service to take your basic information and find a trusted lender in our database.
 With our free service, we don’t have to take in personal information like your Social Security number, your driver’s license number, or any banking or credit card information.
 For greater detail or additional options, AmOne will use your three credit scores to find the best personal loan option for your financial needs.
 Your three credit scores are used to find the best available lender with the lowest interest rate.